petiepooo/fused-pcap/README.md

 * filesize=X - size of file returned in fstat() call, K, M, G, T, and P suffixes allowed (default 512T).
 * clusterabend=X - how to handle premature closure of cluster member's read handle (0=err, 1=eof, 2=ignore) (default=0).
 * clustermode=X - how to distribute packets between cluster members (0=vlan+ip+port, 1=vlan, 2=ip, 3=vlan+ip, 4=ip+port) (default=0).
+* keepcache - enables fuse keepcache option

 ###Potential pitfalls:

 * Reading from a file instead of a stream usually means that programs know what size a file is.
 We don't, so we'll have to fake it by specifying a really, really large filesize.
 If a program wants to try to lseek() beyond what currently exists, we'll have to return an error.
 * We might actually want to make the filesize a realistic value to avoid edge cases due to long long int sign and rollover issues.
 To make testing that easier, an (undocumented) option to set the filesize.
 * We should handle O_NONBLOCK or O_NDELAY option during open() correctly, returing EAGAIN on read() if appropriate.
 I don't know yet how that would work.
+* To avoid padding short reads with zeroes, the direct_io option is enabled at all times.

 ###Development plan: